How to Shop For Electricity in Texas

 Only TexasPowerGuide.com does all three.
 We decipher the fine print on the available plans daily and publish the key details in our RateGrinder tool.
 You can compare your plan options, check one-time fees, and even download the full spreadsheet with no obligation.
 If it saves you time and money on signing a new contract, we ask $10 in return, paid on the honor system.

 Or you can always read the Electricity Facts Label fine print and compare plans with your own spreadsheet.
-Countless Texans have done just that for years.
+Countless Texans have done just that with varying success for years.
+We’ll even tell you how.
 But why should everyone have to reinvent the wheel?

 Try RateGrinder » …and see how much you’ll save.

 Once you decide on a plan, click on its ‘Sign Up’ link.
 If it takes you to the retailer’s home page instead of the specific plan’s page, then be careful as you navigate through to your targeted plan.
 Many retailers offer multiple, similarly-named plans with different pricing.
-Plans also change frequently, so it’s a good idea to doublecheck the key plan details (the name, effective date, version #, and basic pricing claims) versus those listed on RateGrinder before submitting your final approval.
+Plans also change frequently, so it’s a good idea to doublecheck the key Electricity Facts Label (“EFL”) details (the name, effective date, version #, and basic pricing claims) versus those linked on RateGrinder before submitting your final approval.

 If you can’t find the plan you were expecting, make sure the website applied any needed promo code; try reclicking the ‘Sign Up’ link, copying that link to a different browser session, or manually entering the promo code.
 If you visit retailer websites directly — without the benefit of any promo codes — you may be shown only different, higher priced plans than those on RateGrinder.